rsmp-nordic/tlc_programming/fixed_time.md

 ## Prerequisites
 Running a fixed time program depends on separate intersection, controller and region configurations.

-Specifiically, signal groups and the conflict matrix are defines in the intersction configurarion, not in the signal program.
+Specifiically, signal groups and the conflict matrix are defines in the intersection configurarion, not in the signal program.

 Similary, regional settings like red-yellow time is defined in the regional/controller/intersection configuration, not in the signal program.

-## Format
+## Structure
-A fixed time program defines a cycle length, and has a number of commands happening at specific times.
+A fixed time program defines a cycle length, and has a number of commands at specific times.

 Each command lists the signal groups it affects.